-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: FreeTDS.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: FreeTDS.

 Using FreeTDS on Unix

 Important Note 2: Due to one bug in how FreeTDS handles nulls and empty values for some text types it's highly recommendable to use a recent version of FreeTDS (0.64 + official patches) (more info).

 FreeTDS 0.91 was released 17th August 2011.
 Please ensure you are using FreeTDS with latest patches to avoid known issues.